3xyl3x/fsu23D-WS/readme.md

 Develop a webshop with Stripe integration for payments, including user registration, login, and storage of user details in both Stripe and a server-side JSON file.
 Implement payment validation and save orders on the server.
 Build login system using the cookie-session package.
 Backend developed in Node/Express, frontend in React/Typescript.

+## Requirements

+Register & Login with cookie-Session package - [x] User should be saved with crypted password in JSON - [x] User should be created in Stripe - [x]
+Place order and pay with Stripe - [x]
+Payment validation and save order in JSON - [x]

 ## Installation

 1. Open a terminal